rgbprocessing/rgbprocessing.github.io/_projects/15_project.md

 **Solution**

-We used Hable tone mapping to convert the HDR video from BT.2020 into BT.709 before generating the GIF palette.
+We used Hable tone-mapping to convert the HDR video from BT.2020 into BT.709 before generating the GIF palette.
 The resulting GIFs match the visual appearance of the original HDR videos much more closely.

 <div class="row">
   <div class="col-sm mt-3 mt-md-0">